jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 !!!
 Danger
     Running tests is a disruptive process and should not be done on a production pfSense instance.
 It is recommended to only run tests on a development or testing instance of pfSense.
 A virtual machine with snapshots is ideal for this.

-!!!
-Note
-    When limiting tests to a specific keyword, the keyword must be present in the test case's class name.